 Even though exogenous shares of expenditure between industries is a widely used simplifying assumption, it is against intuition and a large body of empirical evidence.
-Of particular importance to this paper, it is against the declining trend in the share of expenditure in agricultural products, which in this model is represented by $g{\alpha} < 0$.
+Of particular importance to this paper, it is against the declining trend in the share of expenditure in agricultural products (i.e. $g{\alpha} < 0$), a trend supported by empirical evidence as shown in Section A.10.
 Relaxing the assumption $\beta = 1$ imposed to consumer preferences between industries in the previous section, is a very easy way to endogenize expenditure shares and has been used extensively in the literature.
-In this section I show how uneven product creation interacts with this setting, and is able to reproduce a reversed-TTE for agricultural economies.
+In this section I show how uneven product creation interacts with this setting, and is able to reproduce a reverse-TTE for agricultural economies.

 As in the previous case, setting $E_N = 1$ implies $g{E,N} = 0$ and $r_N = \rho$.
 Again, the condition in (18) is imposed to both economies so both product creation and production are positive.18 With my choice for the numeraire, the northern economy plays the role of anchor in the model.
-The full solution for N is exactly the same as that in the previous section: diversification rate in M is constant and equals that in (19), firm profits and value are reduced by exactly that rate and wages and the return rate are constant.
+The full solution for N is exactly the same as that in the previous section: the diversification rate in M is constant and equals that in (19), firm profits and value are reduced by exactly that rate and wages and the return rate are constant.